 We rely on these suppliers, whose components may contain 3TG, to provide us with information about the source of Conflict Minerals contained in the components supplied to us.
 Our direct suppliers are similarly reliant upon information provided by their suppliers.
 Many of the largest suppliers are also SEC registrants and subject to the Rule.
-Suppliers that may be additive to our total supplier count as a result of business acquisitions will be reported in the applicable period.
+Suppliers that may be additive to our total supplier count as a result of business acquisitions will be reported in the applicable phase-in period.

-We conducted a survey of those direct suppliers described above using the template developed by the Electronic Industry Citizenship Coalition® (EICC®) and The Global e-Sustainability Initiative (GeSI), known as the RMI Reporting Template (the "CMRT").
+We conducted a survey of those direct suppliers described above using the template developed by the Electronic Industry Citizenship Coalition[®] (EICC[®]) and The Global e-Sustainability Initiative (GeSI), or CMRT.
 The CMRT was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
 It includes questions regarding a company's conflict-free policy, engagement with its direct suppliers, and a listing of the smelters the company and its suppliers use.
 In addition, the CMRT contains questions about the origin of Conflict Minerals included in their products, as well as supplier due diligence.
-Written instructions and recorded training illustrating the use of the tool is available on EICC's website.
+Written instructions and recorded training illustrating the use of the tool are available on EICC's website.
 The CMRT is being used by many companies in their due diligence processes related to Conflict Minerals.
-Hubbell chose the CMRT because it was the most commonly cited template to use, made sense for our particular industry, and our consultant had recommended it.
-The EICC template follows the OECD due diligence guidelines, but unlike the broad recommendations of the guidelines, EICC is an actual form that can be completed by our suppliers.
+Hubbell chose the CMRT due to its common use in our industry and based upon expert advice.
+The EICC template is a form that can be completed by our suppliers, which follows the OECD due diligence guidelines.